Vandivier/afterecon/content/2016-09-22-summing-budget-lines-does-not-derive-the-demand-curve.md

 ---
-title: Summing Budget Lines Does Not Derive the Demand Curve
+title: "Summing Budget Lines Does Not Derive the Demand Curve"
 date: 2016-09-22 07:59:32
 author: John Vandivier
 ---